-Do you have plans to visit Kyoto this fall?
+Do you have plans to visit Kyoto?

 KYOTO EVENING EXCURSIONS – Join an existing group tour or book me privately.

 Four Geisha Neighborhoods & Kyoto’s Red Light District – Explore the lantern-lit alleys of four of Kyoto’s five Geisha districts and the red light district built around one of them.
 Learn about: the area’s history, Geisha culture, and my favorite restaurants/cafes/shops (including some hidden spots).
 Hopefully we’ll also catch a glimpse of Geiko and Maiko heading to/from work. *Not held on Sundays or during August Obon period.